 Administration Assistant (Former Employee) – Belleville, ON – 6 May 2013

 My position was supposed to be for maternity leave for a current employee.
 I was not given much time for training and the job was very demanding.
 Training period could have been longer.
 My co-worker was not as accommodating to the information required for training.

-got to know real estate brokers and bought a house.
+Got to know real estate brokers and bought a house.

-Receptionist (Former Employee) – North Bay, ON – May 8, 2016
+Receptionist (Former Employee) – North Bay, ON – 8 May 2016

 This job was great I worked one day a week, Saturdays from 9 till 3.
 I would answer phone calls, update the powerpoint slideshow and their facebook pages.
 I learned how to professionally answer the phone and questions.
 I also had to learn to file listing in the right order.
 My manager was great, she was always happy to see me and happy to be at work.